 In a large bowl, whisk together the coconut flour, almond flour, baking powder, garlic powder and salt.
 Stir in 3/4 cup of the cheddar cheese.

 Stir in egg, sour cream or yogurt and melted butter until well combined.
-Drop by rounded tablespoons over the top of the chicken pot pies and sprinkle with remaining cheese.
+Drop by rounded tablespoons over the top of the chicken pot pies, smooth a bit, and sprinkle with remaining cheese.